 Your ISO and aperture will determine your shutter speed.
 However, the two aren’t equal.
 A large aperture (small number), will shorten shutter speed times, as will a large ISO value.
 However, the strong noise created by a high ISO can greatly diminish image quality.
-In a low light situation, where shutter speeds exceed our 30 second limit, I will always choose a large aperture over high ISO to decrease exposure time.
+In a low light situation, where shutter speeds exceed our 30-second limit, I will always choose a large aperture over a high ISO to decrease exposure time.

 But it’s important to know your camera and lens’ capabilities so that you can make the best choice.
 For example, the Nikon D800 handles low light extremely well.
 I don’t worry about raising the ISO in low light, especially when shooting with the Nikkor 14-24 f/2.8 lens.
 But I will still choose a large aperture over a higher ISO to retain image sharpness.
 In my Canon 60D, the image quality degrades significantly when I exceed ISO800.

 On the other hand, while my Sigma 24-70mm f/2.8 (for the D800) is a very good lens, it softens slightly at f/2.8 so I choose to raise the ISO slightly instead of going for a larger aperture.

 With Digital Blending, however, we can also alter our settings for specific parts of an image that we may blend into the final scene.
 For example, let’s say we have a cityscape in front of us with some superb car trails.
 We already have a set of sharp exposures that cover the entire range of light in the scene. (for an article on how many exposures you need, see: How Many Exposures Do I Need For Digital Blending?).